 Because of these tepid accolades, I was concerned that Vancouver would be comfortable but dull, the urban equivalent of getting socks for Christmas.
 Yet, fear not Internet Stranger!
 Vancouver is comfortable yet fun-loving, like getting a pair of satin pajamas for Christmas.
 Therefore, if you only have 24 hours in Vancouver to explore, and you like beautiful art, delicious food, and adorable otters, I suggest that you spend that day following this itinerary.

 I actually followed this itinerary to the letter, so I know it works perfectly.
-However, keep in mind that this itinerary is best followed on a Tuesday because that is the only day the Vancouver Art Gallery stays open late.
-So I should really title this post How to Spend 24 Hours in Vancouver on a Tuesday.
+However, keep in mind that this 24 hours in Vancouver itinerary is best followed on a Tuesday or Friday because those are the only days the Vancouver Art Gallery stays open late.

 24 Hours in Vancouver

 Vancouver is the third largest city in Canada, and it’s pretty spread out.
 So before you choose your hotel, pick your neighborhood.
 I loved the Victorian Hotel, located right near the atmospheric Gastown neighborhood.
 There were fresh croissants every morning, which is really all you need in life.
 Also, if you’re on a budget, you can get a cheaper room by going for one with a shared bathroom.